Harold Olson

-Harold Vincent Olson (born January 19, 1938) is a former American football offensive tackle in the American Football League for the Buffalo Bills and the Denver Broncos.
+Harold Vincent Olson (born January 19, 1938) is an American former professional football player who was an offensive tackle in the American Football League (AFL) for the Buffalo Bills and the Denver Broncos.
 Olson made the AFL Pro Bowl team in 1961 and was named first-team All-Pro in 1962.

-Olson played college football at Clemson University, including playing in the 1959 Sugar Bowl against Louisiana State University.
+Olson played college football for the Clemson Tigers, including playing in the 1959 Sugar Bowl against Louisiana State University.
 Olson was inducted into the Clemson Athletic Hall of Fame in 2010.